Basketballer-Pro/Basketballer-Pro/README.md

 ### Linting

-Utilizing ES Lint, Prettier and VS Code standards.
+Utilizing `ES Lint`, `Prettier` and `VS Code` standards.
 Further config details can be found at this article [here](https://readwriteexercise.com/posts/setting-up-create-react-app-vs-code-eslint-prettier/)

 Also added [Husky](https://github.com/typicode/husky) githooks preventing `git commit` errors and must be fixed prior to commit.
 Warnings will be ignored.